arthur-e/flux-client/README.md

     $ ./SenchaCmd-3.1.2.342-linux-x64.run

 A graphical installer again...

 After the Sencha Cmd installer is finished...

     $ export PATH=~/bin/Sencha/Cmd/3.1.2.342:$PATH
     $ export SENCHA_CMD_3_0_0="~/bin/Sencha/Cmd/3.1.2.342"

-### Installing Remaining Dependencies with Node.js and NPM
+#### Installing Remaining Dependencies with Node.js and NPM

-If you need to instal Node.js and NPM, refer to the `flux-server` documentation, `README.md`.
+If you need to install Node.js and NPM, refer to the `flux-server` documentation, `README.md`.
 Installing the remaining dependencies is easy.

 Navigate to the `flux-client` directory, where `package.json` is found, and execute:

     $ npm install